Sasasu/PiVideoCapturer/README.md

 # PiVideoCapturer

-A voideo capturer using TC358840XBG and arm SoC
+A video capturer using TC358840XBG and arm SoC

 ![](./pcb.jpg)